 About Us

 Yorkton Martial Arts is the most diverse club in Yorkton, SK, Canada serving the city and surrounding area since 2002.
 We offer different arts and styles to suit most everyone!
 KUNG FU is on our extensive list of programming and so is Self Defense!
-We have added a Yoga program and we also offer Karate, Brazilian Jiu-Jitsu, Kickboxing, Little Ninjas, TaeKwon-Do, and Weapons.
+We have added a Karate program, Brazilian Jiu-Jitsu, Kickboxing, Little Ninjas, TaeKwon-Do, and Weapons.
 Seminars and courses include Women's Self Defense, Bullyproof, and our exclusive Anti Abduction course.
 Read the program descriptions below for more information on each class.
-Give us a call, text or email if you have any questions (also see our FAQ page) or drop by to start your FREE trial classes!
-You can also find and contact us on any of the social platforms below:
+Give us a call, text or email if you have any questions (also see our FAQ page) or drop by anytime, all year long, to start your FREE trial classes!
+You can also find and contact us on any of the social platforms below to stay up to date:

 In addition to our weekly Self Defense classes, we have exclusive "Women's Only" Self Defense workshops throughout the year.
 Here we teach the straight forward self defense techniques that can save your life, or even the life of a loved one!
 Each workshop consists of a warm-up stretch then effective balance drills, striking, grappling, escapes, weapon basics and ground defense all used to empower the individual.
 Self Defense is like insurance: It's better to have it and not need it, than to need it and not have it!